 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from design errors, calculation mistakes, inadequate investigations, specification failures, or supervision negligence.
-Engineering has long-tail liability and claims can involve major structural or infrastructure failures.
-This is the most critical cover for any engineering practice. $1M - $20M
+Professional Indemnity Essential Responds to claims arising from design errors, calculation mistakes, inadequate investigations, specification failures, or supervision negligence.
+Engineering liability is long-tail and claims can involve major structural or infrastructure failures.
+This is the most critical policy for any engineering practice. $1M - $20M

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your business.
-Engineers regularly visit construction sites, client premises, and project locations where accidents can occur.
-Most contracts and site access arrangements require public liability cover. $1M - $10M
+Public Liability Essential Covers third-party injury or property damage connected to your business activities.
+Engineers regularly visit active construction sites, client premises, and remote project locations where accidents can occur.
+Most contracts and site-access arrangements require public liability cover. $5M - $20M

-Statutory Liability Essential Covers fines and legal defence costs if you're prosecuted under Australian statutes, including the National Construction Code, Work Health and Safety Act, Resource Management Act, or environmental legislation.
-Engineers have compliance obligations under multiple frameworks. $500K - $2M
+Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under Australian statutes - the WHS Act 2011, the National Construction Code, environmental protection legislation, or state building acts.
+Engineers have compliance obligations under multiple regulatory frameworks. $500K - $2M

-Cyber Liability Recommended Covers costs from data breaches, ransomware attacks, and loss of digital project files.
+Cyber Liability Recommended Covers costs arising from data breaches, ransomware attacks, and loss of digital project files.
 Engineering firms hold confidential design data, structural calculations, and client information.
-Loss or corruption of design files during a project can cause significant delays and costs. $250K - $2M
+Loss or corruption of design files mid-project can cause significant delays and costs. $250K - $2M

-Management Liability Recommended Covers directors and partners for claims relating to management decisions - employment disputes, wrongful termination, discrimination claims, or partnership disagreements.
-Particularly important for multi-person engineering firms with employees. $500K - $2M
+Management Liability Recommended Protects directors and partners against claims relating to management decisions - employment disputes, wrongful dismissal, discrimination, or partnership disagreements.
+Important for multi-person firms with employees. $500K - $2M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire, natural disaster, or major IT failure.
-Engineering projects are time-sensitive, and an inability to deliver designs or assessments on schedule can have cascading effects.
+Business Interruption Recommended Replaces lost fee income when an insured event prevents your practice from operating - fire, natural disaster, or major IT failure.
+Engineering projects are time-sensitive, and an inability to deliver designs on schedule can have cascading effects on construction programmes.
 12 months revenue

-Employer's Liability Recommended If you employ staff, this covers claims from employees for workplace injury or illness beyond what workers compensation provides.
-Engineers who visit construction sites face physical risks, and office-based staff may experience stress-related claims. $1M - $2M
+Employer's Liability Recommended Supplements workers compensation with cover for common-law claims from employees.
+Engineers who visit construction sites face physical risks, and office-based staff may experience stress-related claims in high-pressure project environments. $1M - $5M

-Commercial Vehicle Optional Covers vehicles used for business purposes - travelling to sites, client meetings, or field inspections.
-Relevant for engineers who regularly travel to project locations.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Commercial Vehicle Optional Covers vehicles used for business - travelling to sites, client meetings, or field inspections.
+Relevant for engineers who regularly drive to project locations.
+Domestic car insurance typically does not cover vehicles used primarily for business.
 Market or agreed value

-Disclaimer: Cover types and limits shown are general guidance based on typical engineering practice needs.
-Your specific requirements depend on your discipline, practice size, project types, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance reflecting typical engineering practice needs.
+Your specific requirements depend on discipline, practice size, project types, contract obligations, and risk profile.
+Always confirm your needs with your insurer or broker.

 Business Insurance Providers for Engineers

-These Australian business insurance providers offer policies suited to engineering practices.
+Australian insurers offering products suited to engineering practices.

 BizCover